Categories

 The application was presented at Planning Committee by Warner Planning where concerns were raised about the management of the protected woodland surrounding the site due to a previous Woodland Management document for the adjacent development which impacted on the application site.
 As a result, Warner Planning submitted a new Woodland Management Plan which addressed the concerns raised.
 Following this, a site visit was arranged with counsellors which was also supported by Warner Planning.

-The outline application returned to Planning Committee where it was approved by councellors subject to conditions.
+The outline application returned to Planning Committee where it was approved by counsellors subject to conditions.
 A subsequent reserved matters application will be required where the details of the layout, scale, landscaping and appearance of the building will be provided to the Council.

 Drawings credit: Illustrate Architects